Using the Megaport portal, follow Doug from Megaport on how to create a Salesforce ExpressConnect.

 Let’s get started with establishing a connection to Salesforce Express Connect

-Using the Megaport Portal, choose the Megaport (a-end) from which you want to establish a connection the Express Connect and then select “+ Connection” and choose Salesforce cloud icon.
+Using the Megaport Portal, choose the Megaport (a-end) from which you want to establish a connection then select the Salesforce icon or “+ Connection”

 You will be presented with options allowing you to select your desired target location to connect to (SEC).